 “In December, we carried out a rapid survey among the families to check their measles vaccination status,” said Dr. Ahmed Mukhtar, medical coordinator for MSF projects in Pakistan.
 “We found out that very few children had been vaccinated.
 Within a population weakened by poor living conditions and staying in very crowded places, an outbreak of measles can spread very quickly, and have severe health consequences, especially for children.
 For this reason, all children between six months and 15 years of age had to be vaccinated as soon as possible.”

-The vaccination was finalised within three days, reaching a coverage of 76 percent.
+The vaccination was finalized within three days, reaching a coverage of 76 percent.

 Still, the living conditions of the internally displaced families who sought shelter in the market place continue to be very difficult.